Skip to content

 Obesity

-Ragamuffin’s characteristics make them large but not very active cats.
+Ragamuffin characteristics make them large but not very active cats.
 If overfed, they can put on too much weight.
 This can make them more likely to develop health problems such as diabetes, liver problems, and lower urinary tract disease.
-If your cat has become overweight, ask your vet or weight management nurse to suggest a weight loss plan suitable for your cat.
+If your cat has become overweight, ask your vet to help with a weight loss plan.

 Is a Ragamuffin cat right for you?